 The above 6 practices will boost employee engagement.
 Ultimately, improving employee engagement is all about developing and maintaining a healthy, effective workplace culture i.e. the predominant attitudes, language and behavior of a group.

 Create a culture committee that submits ideas to you about how to improve your department’s workplace culture.
 (Here’s an example of the ABC News culture committee).
 Like ABC News, consider letting volunteers be part of your culture committee.
-Ask your culture committee members to begin by reading Connection Culture to understand the vocabulary and framework for creating a healthy workplace culture and then downloading the free 100 Ways to Connect e-book to get potential actionable ideas for implementation.
+Ask your culture committee members to begin by reading Connection Culture to understand the vocabulary and framework for creating a healthy workplace culture.

 More From Michael Lee Stallard